aishafarooque/Time-Offset-TDD/README.txt

 Warsaw        ...
 Krakow        ...

-If the service does not return a proper response, then display --- instead of the number.
-If there was a network error to access the data, print ERR instead.
+If the service does not return a proper response, then --- will be displayed instead of the number.
+If there was a network error to access the data, ERR will be printed instead.

-Design the program in a way that
+The program is designed in a way that
 -we may use a different service to get the time offset -we may read the list of cities from another source instead of a file